wallrj/cassandra-operator/CONTRIBUTING.md

 1. If your changes include multiple commits, please squash them into a single commit.
 Stack Overflow and various blogs can help with this process if you're not already familiar with it.
 2. Update the README.md / WIKI where relevant.
-3. Update the CHANGELOG.md with details of the change and referencing the issue you worked on.
-4. When submitting your pull request, please provide a comment which describes the change and the problem it is intended to resolve.
+3. When submitting your pull request, please provide a comment which describes the change and the problem it is intended to resolve.
 If your pull request is fixing something for which there is a related GitHub issue, make reference to that issue with the text "Closes #<issue-number>" in the pull request description.
-5. You may merge the pull request to master once a reviewer has approved it.
+4. You may merge the pull request to master once a reviewer has approved it.
 If you do not have permission to do that, you may request the reviewer to merge it for you.

 ## Pinning dependencies